-MED programming follows a few basic principles, including (1) a preference of simplicity over complexity, particularly when it comes to exercise selection; (2) basic, widely applicable programming gives way to more Individualized programming over time.
-With those principles as guidelines, MED programming calls for small changes that will have big Impacts on someone’s training.
-This means that for most lifters following MED programming, they will not add supplemental lifts until they are well into intermediate stages of training.
+MED programming follows a few basic principles, including (1) a preference for simplicity over complexity, particularly when it comes to exercise selection; and (2) basic, widely applicable programming gives way to more individualized programming over time.
+With those principles as guidelines, MED programming calls for small changes that will have big impacts on someone’s training.
+This means that most lifters following MED programming will not add supplemental lifts until they are well into the intermediate stages of training.

-At the intermediate stage, each workout will be made up of some combination of the four main lifts, supplemental lifts, and accessory work.
-These may be programmed for different kinds of stress events—typically focusing on stress from volume and stress from intensity as the primary drivers of strength gains.
+At the intermediate stage, training sessions will consist of some combination of the main lifts, supplemental lifts, and accessory work.
+These may be programmed for different kinds of stress events.
+Typically, programming should focus on stress from volume and stress from intensity as the primary drivers of strength gains.
 If you think of each combination of exercise, sets, and reps in a workout as a training slot with a volume or intensity goal, your programming variables become more easily interchangeable as you need to make adjustments.

-Accessory Work.
 Accessory work includes those lifts and movements that do not mirror, mimic, or directly translate to the four main lifts.
-Accessory work tends to come with some limitations on long-term progress: small amounts of muscle mass being trained, not incrementally loadable, or with limited use to overall strength gains.
+These exercises tend to come with some limitations on long-term progress: small amounts of muscle mass being trained, not incrementally loadable, or with limited use to overall strength gains.
 Curl, dips, leg presses, dumbbell lifts, and bodyweight movements all get filed under accessory work for a barbell-based strength program.
 The main purpose of accessory work is to add volume to your training and build or maintain muscle mass.
 Alternatively, accessory slots in training may serve for conditioning work.
 (For more on using accessories for conditioning, read our ebook on Strength-Based Conditioning.)

-Volume and Intensity.
 Main, supplemental, and accessory work are organized according to the desired stress of a training program.
-MED Programming tends to point toward a basic four day split for most intermediate lifters.
+MED Programming tends to point toward a basic four-day split for most intermediate lifters.
 A four-day split is not necessary and may not be the best setup for everyone, but it is an organization that lends itself to supplemental and accessory work better than a three-day, full-body program.
 A basic four-day split might look something like the following:

 Squat (intensity; or intensity + back-off sets)